wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/navigate-viva-goals.md

 Selecting the relevant time period will help determine what OKR content is displayed in the main section of the screen.

 The time period(s) available to choose from can be customized depending on the needs of your organization.
-There is also the option to have multiple time periods selected at the same time.
+There's also the option to have multiple time periods selected at the same time.

 ## Navigation Sidebar (2)